An upscale resort in West Maui offers lovely and spacious villas on Kaanapali Beach

 Suites at Westin Nanea Ocean Villas

-Our resort-view room also came with a spectacular view; the ocean was to the west and the mountains to the east.
+Our resort-view room also came with a spectacular view; the ocean was to the west and the mountains to the east (photo below).
 We were too far to hear the ocean however.
 This view is not guaranteed.
 Resort view can also mean looking in toward the center of the resort, and on a low floor you might only see the landscaping – which is very pretty, by the way.
-If a view is important to you, you can book oceanfront of go with the resort view and make a specific request.
+If a view is important to you, you can book oceanfront or go with the resort view and make a specific request.
 To get the view we had, you would ask for a south-facing room.

 Having a kitchen was ideal because dining out is expensive in Maui.
 I also find that not having to eat every meal out is more relaxing.
 We may be getting up at different times and want breakfast at different times, for example.
 Although groceries are also expensive, having a kitchen really helped with our budget.
 Note there is a farmer’s market in Napili twice a week; it was a fun place to get some fresh produce and local fruits and support small business.

 Our kitchen at the Westin Villas was stocked with cookware, pots and pans.
 There was a coffee maker, toaster and a blender for making smoothies and tropical cocktails.
 If there was a suggestion box, I would request larger coffee mugs.
 The ones they provided were small and my hubby and I liked to take our coffee to sip on the beach, when we went for our morning swim.
 Also, a salad bowl would have been handy.

 I didn’t use the coffee maker so can’t comment on the coffee they supply.
 (We drank Starbuck’s Via or grabbed a coffee when we were out).
 The only other basics supplied were salt and pepper so you will have to buy everything else.
 They do have a market on site but it was closed when we visited.